AIking117/mintclassics-sql-project/README.md

 ## 📊 Data Analysis and Key Insights
 This section outlines the processes taken the analyze and to determine which Mint Classics warehouse may be closed with minimal disruption and maximum efficiency.
 Each subsection presents a key business question, a brieft description of the analysis performed with MySQL Workbench, and insights gathered.

 ## 1.)
 Which Warehouse Generates the Most Revenue?
-💬 Question: What are the total sales figures by warehouse?
+What are the total sales figures by warehouse?

 ### Analysis:
 To obtain the `total_revenue` per warehouse, `priceEach` and `quantityOrdered` from table `orderdetails` were multiplied. `join`, `ORDER BY` and `GROUP BY`clause were utilized in order to obtain the results per warehouse.

 <details>
-<summary>📜 Click to expand SQL Query</summary>
+<summary>Click to expand SQL Query</summary>

  ```sql
  SELECT p.warehouseCode,